-8 Timing for full-time students
+7 Timing for full-time students

-- 1. Normally the Supervisor is named when the student enters the program. - 2.
+- 1. Normally the Supervisor is named when the student enters the program.
+With the approval of the Chair or delegate, more than one faculty member may jointly act as the supervisor. - 2.
 Fully funded students having prestigious scholarships from government or international agencies (e.g., NSERC) might be admitted without having a supervisor at admission.
 In case no supervisor is named at admission, the Computer Science Graduate Advisor acts as nominal supervisor.
 The actual supervisor must be named not later than 6 months after the student's arrival. - 3.
 Students normally will take at least two one-term courses in each of the first two terms. - 4.
 The required four courses must be completed successfully within 16 months after starting the program.
-When PUCs are required, the time window might stretch until 20 months.
+When PUCs are required, the time window might stretch until 20 months. - 5.
+The Examination Committee should be named at least one month before the defense. - 6.
+The final version of the thesis must be submitted to the Department's Administrative Coordinator or delegate at least two weeks before the date of the defense.
+The student must provide a copy of the thesis for the Department and each member of the Examination Committee.
+The Department will keep its copy until it receives the official bound version of the thesis. - 7.
+The thesis should normally be completed and defended within 20 months; however, funding may continue up to a total of 24 months at the Supervisor's discretion.

-&lt;sup>6This includes Professors Emeriti but not Associate members.
+6This includes Professors Emeriti but not Associate members.